Marianne Haukland

+Biography

-She was elected deputy representative to the Storting from Finnmark for the period 2017–2021 for the Conservative Party.
-She replaced Frank Bakke-Jensen at the Storting from October 2017, while Bakke-Jensen serves as Minister of EEC- and EU affairs.
-In the Storting, Haukland is a member of the Standing Committee on Family and Cultural Affairs.
+Haukland was elected deputy representative to the Storting from Finnmark for the period 2017–2021 for the Conservative Party.
+She replaced Frank Bakke-Jensen at the Storting from October 2017, while Bakke-Jensen served as Minister of EEC- and EU affairs.
+In the Storting, Haukland was a member of the Standing Committee on Family and Cultural Affairs.

 Haukland hails from Alta, and has studied political science at the University of Tromsø.